 The average savings account rate for national banks and credit unions stands at 0.43%, according to the FDIC, but some online banks and credit cards offer high-yield savings accounts with 5% APY.

-Whether you’re saving for an emergency fund, a down payment, a holiday, or anything in between, high rates can help you boost your personal finance.
+Accounts with high interest can make saving money more satisfying and help you reach savings goals faster.
+Whether you’re saving for an emergency fund, a down payment, a holiday, or anything in between, high rates can help you boost your personal finances.

 Best 5% Interest Savings Accounts

 Here are the best 5% interest savings accounts you can open an account with today: